cameronraysmith/biostatistics-review/data/README.md

 ## RCT of oral treatments for toenail fungus

+### Reference

 See De Backer et al. 1996

 > De Backer M, De Keyser P, De Vroey C and Lesaffre E 1996 A 12-week treatment for dermatophyte toe onycholysis: terbinafine 250 mg/day vs. itraconazole 200 mg/day – a double-blind comparative trial.
 British Journal of Dermatology 134, 16–17.

+### Description

+Two groups of 189 patients received 12 weeks of treatment (A: Lamisil, B: Itraconazole) and 48 weeks of follow-up.
+The primary endpoint was negative microscopy and mycology culture.
+Another endpoint was unaffected big toenail length at week 48, which included 131 patients for treatment A and 133 for treatment B.

+The empirical mean and standard deviations of unaffected nail length for each treatment were
+* A: $9.07\pm4.92mm$
+* B: $7.70\pm5.33mm$

 ### Example listing